McFoggy/jgitver-katacoda-scenarios/maven-simple/tools.md

 Let's start first to install the missing tooling, especially git command line tool.

-Tools are installed in the background, wait a few seconds before going to the next step.
+Once tools are installed, the terminal will be cleared.

+Proceed then to the next slide.